arina-fedorova/PolyLadder/docs/E2E_TESTING_SETUP.md

 ## Overview

 PolyLadder uses Playwright for end-to-end testing with a **real PostgreSQL database**.
-This ensures tests accurately reflect production behavior.
+Tests are fully automated - Playwright handles all setup and teardown automatically.

 ## Architecture